hyperclock-2/copyright_block/README.md

 ## 👤 Credits

 **Developed by Max Elements**
-This is an original Backdrop CMS module, not a port from Drupal.
-Built specifically for the Backdrop ecosystem as part of the Max Elements Toolbox.
+This is an original Backdrop CMS module, built specifically for the Backdrop ecosystem as part of the Max Elements Toolbox.

 ## 📄 License